wangwenx190/framelesshelper/README.md

 }
 ```

 Now you can write your QML documents.
-You should import FramelessHelper from the URI `org.wangwenx190.FramelessHelper`.
-You should specify a version number just behind it if you are using Qt5:
+You should import `FramelessHelper` from the URI `org.wangwenx190.FramelessHelper`.
+You should specify a version number right after it if you are using Qt5:

 ```qml
 import org.wangwenx190.FramelessHelper 1.0 // You can use "auto" or omit the version number in Qt6.